Joseph Wegley

 In 1898, Denny contacted Charles Hilton Davidson, a wealthy Canadian real estate dealer, and Thomas L. Beisaker, a Fessenden banker, who also owned a number of other banks in North Dakota and Minnesota, and the two men agreed to finance the establishment of a bank in Williston.
 When the Williams County State Bank opened on Feb.
 19, 1899, Denny was named cashier and manager.
 Feeling financially secure, he married Kate on March 8.

 From the money Denny was making at the bank, he began purchasing land, between Williston and the Montana border, on which to raise cattle and horses.
 His plan was to buy horses brought in from Montana and sell them to the homesteaders who were coming into northwestern North Dakota.
 Denny also began selling real estate and, in 1903, established the town of Trenton on his property.
+Get reliable and efficient cooling with top-notch ac repair fishers in.

 On Feb.
 3, 1904, Williston was incorporated as a city, and four months later, the newly elected councilmen chose Denny as mayor.
 According to Joseph Wegley, Denny’s successor as mayor, Williston was a wild-west town.
 Wegley wrote, “There were eleven saloons or blind pigs on Main Street and lots of them in the alleys … blind pigs prevailed and ruled the city.”
 Wegley also pointed out that Denny was in support of the saloons.